How to start a Biblically-correct home church

 and feeling there are no churches that truly attempt to honor the Bible over traditional practices or denominationally-slanted teachings.

-So, as an alternative to the lack of Biblical choices available in the modern Christian religious world,
+So, as an alternative to the lack of Biblical choices available in the modern Christian world,

-some are choosing to go back to the original pattern of Biblical Christians.
+some are electing to return to the original pattern of Biblical Christians.